PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 significant deviation from nominal `scan_frequency` or other problems.
 Also an update later than one second after the previous one would cause a reset (for details see `timesync.cpp`).
-In general, the time span covered by the collected samples can be configued in driver parameter `timesync_period`.
+In general, the time span covered by the collected samples can be configured in driver parameter `timesync_period`.